tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 ## Documentation hosting features on Stoplight

 In addition to putting the OpenAPI specification at the center of the API lifecycle process, Stoplight has some other features of particular interest to technical writers.
-Stoplight offers a hosted docs solution, where you can integrate your non-reference content (the tutorials, guides, and other how-to's) with the reference API docs.
+Stoplight offers a hosted docs solution, where you can integrate your conceptual content (the tutorials, guides, and other how-to's) with the reference API docs.
 Here's a sample page from Stoplight for a product called [Shopgate](https://developer.shopgate.com/).

 {% include course_image.html url="https://developer.shopgate.com/references/cart-integration/merchant-api/order/get-orders"   filename="shopgate" ext_print="png" ext_web="png" alt="Sample page from the Shopgate Developer Center, which uses Stoplight to generate their API documentation" caption="Sample page from the Shopgate Developer Center, which uses Stoplight to generate their API documentation" %}

-Note that you can integrate your reference and non-reference documentation in Stoplight's hosted doc solution.
+Note that you can integrate your reference and conceptual documentation in Stoplight's hosted doc solution.
 Integrating these two content types has been a longtime challenge for tech writers in the API doc space.
 (For more on integration challenges with API documentation, see [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html).)

 Stoplight also allows you to create variables to use in *both* your specification and your how-to docs.
-Stoplight plans to take re-use one step further by allowing re-use of your [spec's component definitions](pubapis_openapi_step5_components_object.html) in your [non-reference documentation](docnonref.html) as well.
+Stoplight plans to take re-use one step further by allowing re-use of your [spec's component definitions](pubapis_openapi_step5_components_object.html) in your [conceptual documentation](docconceptual.html) as well.
 (But this feature is still forthcoming.)

 {% include random_ad.html %}